 We offer attractive rewards and benefits to eligible employees, including:

 - highly competitive rates of pay and 15.4% superannuation

 - four weeks annual leave each year (pro-rated for part-time employees) with the option to purchase additional annual leave

 - personal leave and paid maternity leave

 - paid shutdown between the Christmas and New Year period

 - flexible working arrangements such as part-time work, flexible hours of work, and working from home

 - access to salary sacrificing

 - access to studies assistance.

-In recognition of the benefits of a healthy lifestyle, we provide a reimbursement of up to $300 per annum as a one off payment each financial year for healthy lifestyle related expenses.
+In recognition of the benefits of a healthy lifestyle, we also provide a reimbursement of up to $300 per annum as a one off payment each financial year for healthy lifestyle related expenses.